juancarlospaco/nim-contra/README.rst

 ======

 - Lightweight Contract Programming, Design by Contract, on 9 LoC.
-- Produces no code when build for release, works on NimScript and JavaScript too.
+- Produces no code at all when build for release, works on NimScript and JavaScript too.

 .. image:: https://raw.githubusercontent.com/juancarlospaco/nim-contra/master/contra.jpg